 The University of Bridgeport benefited from Trombley’s ability to manage operational budgets, as well as her extensive experience in fundraising.
 Trombley identified savings of more than $10 million dollars from the operational budget; negotiated new contracts with all of the University’s major vendors, resulting in millions of additional savings; and entered into two memoranda of understanding for real-estate development projects that will feature housing and amenities such as a recreational facility, a market, a pharmacy, and food service, with new employment opportunities for students and area residents.

 In the fall of 2019, the University of Bridgeport rose in U.S. News and World Report rankings, leaving its regional distinction behind and moving into the national university category.
 The University was also ranked as the 39th most ethnically diverse national university and 119th in the top performers for social mobility.
 Money Magazine also included the university for the first time on their “Money’s Best Colleges” list.

 Trombley has been a member of numerous organizations that advocate for service, higher education, scholarship, gender equality, and improved female representation in business networks: Rotary International, the National Council for Research on Women, the Council of Presidents of the Association of Governing Boards, the Council on Foreign Relations Higher Education Working Group on Global Issues, the Young Presidents Organization, the Chief Executive Organization, The Zamarano Club, The Mark Twain Circle of America, and The Southern California Forum of The Trusteeship of the International Women’s Forum.

-Trombley is the proud mother of a son, who is a college senior.
-She takes office as president of Southwestern University in July 2020, and she will make her home in Georgetown, Texas.
+Trombley is the proud mother of a son, a recent college graduate.
+She took office as president of Southwestern University in July 2020.